Estimated reading time: 3 minutes

-Our specialist GMP equalisation team will carry out GMP equalisation (and conversion if required) for you using our proprietary GMP equalisation systems.
+Our specialist GMP equalisation team will carry out GMP equalisation (and conversion if required) for you using our proprietary GMP equalisation methods.
 Whilst customisation for the specifics of individual schemes will be needed and the approach agreed, these types of projects lend themselves to being standardised and dealt with in a bulk, process-driven manner.

-We carry out a number of roles where big data transfers and analysis is required, including cashflow generation work for a large insurer where, in less than 12 months we have dealt with a combined membership of over 575,000.
+We carry out a number of roles where big data transfers and analysis is required, including cash flow generation work for a large insurer where, in less than 12 months we have dealt with a combined membership of over 575,000.

 Get in touch with Barnett Waddingham so you can meet the legislative requirements in GMP equalisation.